Last updated on Jul 31, 2025

 Maintain immediacy and build pace

-Another reason for maintaining an arsenal of forceful verbs is to preserve and build momentum.
+Another reason for maintaining an arsenal of strong verbs is to preserve and build momentum.
 By economizing on words and packing each action with more meaning, you can up the pace of a passage.
 Strip out ALL the adverbs and adjectives and deploy some well-chosen verbs, and watch how your writing hums along like a cigarette boat off the coast of Miami.

-This is by no means an exhaustive list.
-But by browsing through these hand-picked verbs, you should start to get an idea of how many words are already in your vocabulary â and how you can employ them in your writing.
+That brings us to the main event: our list of 300+ strong verbs.
+Of course, this is by no means an exhaustive list!
+But by browsing through these hand-picked examples of strong verbs, you should start to get an idea of how many words are already in your vocabulary — and how you can employ them in your writing.

 Moving verbs